nextflow-io/nextflow/docs/dsl2.rst

 The new DSL allows the definition module scripts that can be included and shared across workflow applications.

-A module can contain the definition of function, process and workflow definitions as described in the above sections.
+A module can contain the definition of a function, process and workflow definitions as described in the above sections.

 Modules include